A short trip in Oku-Aizu Kanayama-town

 Take your mind off daily life in the art museum

-It gets more fantastic when soft afternoon sunlight comes through stained glass.
-In addition to the permanent and special exhibitions, you can also enjoy seeing stained glass and bronze statue made based on original pictures of an illustrator Yoshitaka Amano.
-This museum is a perfect place for fantasy fans but can be also enjoyed by those who are not familiar with fantasy.
+The museum becomes even more magical when soft afternoon sunlight streams through the stained glass.
+In addition to its permanent and special exhibitions, you can admire stained glass and bronze statues inspired by the original illustrations of Yoshitaka Amano.
+This museum is a dream destination for fantasy fans, but it’s also enjoyable for anyone, even if you’re new to the world of fantasy.

-*Please check the opening hours in advance as it may be different from the current information.
+Please check the opening hours in advance, as they may change.

 Don’t miss TOFU in Kaneyama-town!